patch-charity/virgin-money-giving-api/README.md

     // VMG erorr code 001.02.011
     $exception->getErrorCode();
 }

-// Response is then an instance of the Responses/FundraiserSearchResponse.php class.

 ```

+`$response` is then an instance of the Responses/FundraiserSearchResponse.php class.
+This has a `hasMatches(): bool` method.

 @todo - Highligt as many gotchas as you can.
 403s for any wrong bit
 @todo - Callback URL must match (access denied otherwise)

 ## Running tests
-- `composer install-dev` - @todo - Try this from a fresh install to see if this will install everything right.
-- `phpunit`
+Travis CI is setup to run tests on PRs and master.
+To run tests locally you will need to pull down the repo with the dev dependencies by running:

+`composer self-update`
+`composer install --prefer-source --no-interaction --dev`

+Once installed running `phpunit` will run tests.

 ## Roadmap
+- Usage examples for Fundraiser and Page
 - Use a hydrator for mapping the fundraiser and page details to the API call?
-- Get hooked up to TravisCI
-- Get Sensio static analyis hooked up
+- Get Sensio static analysis hooked up
 - More tests